Florida Probate

 Attorney Services

-Walser & Herman Law Firm offers a free consultation so we can obtain the specific details regarding your case to begin the probate process.
+Walser Law Firm offers a free consultation so we can obtain the specific details regarding your case to begin the probate process.

 Since all probate filings are completed electronically, everything can be handled virtually.
-Walser & Herman Law Firm also offers a convenient virtual Notary for any documents that may require a Notary signature.
+Walser Law Firm also offers a convenient virtual Notary for documents requiring a Notary signature.

-The main difference between trust administration and probate is that trust administration is not a court-superviseed process, When a person dies, leaving a valid trust, a trust administration becomes necessary to carry out wishes according to provisions outlined in the trust document.
+The main difference between trust administration and probate is that trust administration is not court-supervised.
+When a person dies, leaving a valid trust, a trust administration must carry out wishes according to provisions outlined in the trust document.

 Probate

 Probate is the legal process through which a deceased person’s estate is properly distributed to heirs and designated beneficiaries, in addition to any debt owed being paid off to creditors.
-In this case, a personal representative, usually a trusted family member or a close friend, is in charge of administering an estate.
+In this case, a personal representative, usually a trusted family member or a close friend, administers an estate.

-Also called an executor in many states, the personal representative is tasked with numerous duties to ultimately transfer property from the decedent’s estate to the heirs.
-In addition the personal representative must make sure that taxes and creditors are paid before assets are distributed to beneficiaries.
+Also called an executor in many states, the personal representative is tasked with numerous duties to transfer property from the decedent’s estate to the heirs.
+In addition, the personal representative must ensure taxes and creditors are paid before assets are distributed to beneficiaries.

 Florida Probate Administration

-Also called an executor in many states, the personal representative is tasked with numerous duties to ultimately transfer property from the decedent’s estate to the heirs.
-In addition the personal representative must make sure that taxes and creditors are paid before assets are distributed to beneficiaries.
+Also called an executor in many states, the personal representative is tasked with numerous duties to transfer property from the decedent’s estate to the heirs.
+In addition, the personal representative must ensure taxes and creditors are paid before assets are distributed to beneficiaries.

 The Duties of a Personal Representative

-The duties you undertake as a personal representative include:
+The duties you undertake as a personal representative include the following:

 • Opening the estate upon appointment by the court